 Trips to the mall that involved food meant only three things for this mom-chaperoned kid: the second-floor café at Nordstrom (turkey melt, bag of Tim’s Cascade potato chips and a dill pickle spear); the weird, almost always-deserted luncheonette in the basement of The Bon Marché; or a rare excursion to Orange Julius for a cheeseburger, fries and sickly sweet strawberry drink.
 The mall where all this food consumption — but not shopping — took place was the Tacoma Mall, a sprawling, single-level modernist retail destination designed by John Graham Jr., the same architect responsible for the Space Needle (along with Victor Steinbrueck) and Seattle's Northgate Mall, the first modern suburban "shopping mall" in the United States, which opened in 1950.

 Food shopping almost exclusively took place miles away at the neighborhood Safeway supermarket.

 Even today, the notion of a major supermarket replacing a traditional, mall-anchoring department store still doesn't quite register, even though much of the Tacoma Mall — remaining anchor stores, included — has been remodeled, expanded or demolished.

 None of these mall-anchoring department stores, however, have yet to be converted into a supermarket.
 J.C.
-Penney and Sears, two once-mighty anchors that my family usually only ventured into for bulk shampoo and appliance purchases, are even in their original locations.
+Penney and Sears, two once-mighty anchors that my family usually only ventured into for bulk shampoo and appliance purchases, are still in their original locations.
 Macy's, for now at least, is still in the old Bon Marché building, which opened a full year before the rest of the Tacoma Mall in 1964.